logicmonitor/lm-powershell-module/Documentation/Import-LMLogicModule.md

 ```

 ### -ForceOverwrite
-Indicates whether to overwrite an existing LogicModule with the same name.
+Whether to overwrite an existing LogicModule with the same name.
-If set to $true, the existing LogicModule will be overwritten.
-If set to $false, an error will be thrown if a LogicModule with the same name already exists.
-The default value is $false.
+Defaults to $false.

 ```yaml
 Type: Boolean